The Log Private Company Valuation Model: Parameter Estimation

 Now, we consider the case, where the dividend proportional to market price of equity, see equation \eqref{ad001}.
-Then, it can be shown that ML estimators at iteration $(j+1)$ of the parameters $\mu_0$, $C_k$, and $C_m$ are given by the following equations
+Then, it can be shown that ML equations of the parameters $\mu_0$, $C_k$, and $C_m$ are given by the following equations

 and